spoom-php/core/readme.md

 The nesting and letter case supports also applied to the custom roots. **The custom root lookup is executed before the standard extension library lookup, so be careful of the namespace you connect.**

-# Standards
+# Development
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 **This will apply to the framework and all extensions either\!**
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 ## Coding standard
-Code MUST follow [PSR-1](http://www.php-fig.org/psr/psr-1/ "PSR-1") guide with the following modifications:
+Code MUST follow the [PSR-1](http://www.php-fig.org/psr/psr-1/ "PSR-1") guide with the following modifications:

  - Autoloading has support for multiple classes in a file
  - Property names MUST be in $under\_score format
+ - Property accessor and mutator SHOULD defined with the 'get|is\*' and 'set\*()' methods (for interface support).
+It's RECOMMENDED to also have magic access to this properties through this methods

-## Exception handling
+### Exception handling

  - The exceptions in the code SHOULD never be returned by a method or function.
 You MUST throw an exception, or store it in a class `->exception` or `->collector` property\!

 ## Coding style
-The code MUST follow [PSR-2](http://www.php-fig.org/psr/psr-2/ "PSR-2") guide with the following modifications and extras:
+The code MUST follow the [PSR-2](http://www.php-fig.org/psr/psr-2/ "PSR-2") guide with the following modifications and extras:

- - Code MUST use 2 spaces for indenting instead of tabs
+ - Code MUST use **2 spaces** for indenting instead of tabs
- - Opening braces for classes MUST go on the same line, and closing braces MUST go on the next line after the body
+ - Opening braces for classes MUST go **on the same line**, and closing braces MUST go on the next line after the body
- - Opening braces for methods MUST go on the same line, and closing braces MUST go on the next line after the body
+ - Opening braces for methods MUST go **on the same line**, and closing braces MUST go on the next line after the body
- - The abstract, final and static MUST be declared after the visibility
+ - The abstract, final and static MUST be declared **after** the visibility
- - Control structure keywords, method and function calls MUST NOT have one space after them
+ - Control structure keywords, method and function calls **MUST NOT have** one space after them
  - Opening parentheses for control structures MUST have a space after them, and closing parentheses for control structures MUST have a space before
- - Lists of implements SHOULD NOT be split across multiple lines
+ - Lists of implements **SHOULD NOT be split** across multiple lines
- - Argument lists SHOULD NOT be split across multiple lines
+ - Argument lists **SHOULD NOT be split** across multiple lines
  - When making a method or function call, there MUST be a space after the opening parenthesis, and there MUST be a space before the closing parenthesis

  - FIXME and TODO for class or method MUST be placed after the description in the PHPDoc

 ## Language
-All elements in the code (variables-, class-, method names, comments...etc) and readme files MUST be written in English (US) language.
+All elements in the code (variables-, classes-, methods-, comments...etc) and readme files MUST be written in English (US) language.
 The documentation MAY be written in other languages, but an English version of the documentation MUST exists.

 ## Versioning
 Version numbers MUST follow the [Semantic Versioning](http://semver.org/) rules.